emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 ## Foothold - PHP reverse shell

-On the admin panel is a warning about the server using an outdated version of PHP
+On the admin panel is a warning about the server using an outdated version of PHP.

 <img src="/assets/img/20240115-devvortext-phpwarning.png" alt="20240115-devvortext-phpwarning.png" class="auto-resize">

-Moving to `/System/Templates/Administrator Templates`, we can see we have access to the PHP templates.
-Lets edit the `login.php` to send a reverse shell when the page is called.
+Moving to `/System/Templates/Administrator Templates`, it was identified that the user has access to the PHP templates.
+The `login.php` was edited to send a reverse shell when the page is served.

-The modification we will make is:
+The modification made was:

 ```php
 <?php